node-gradle/gradle-node-plugin/docs/usage.md

 ## Using a Proxy

-By default and unless if `useGradleProxySettings` is `false`, the plugin will configure `npm` and `yarn` to get them use the proxy configuration defined in the [Gradle project configuration](https://docs.gradle.org/current/userguide/build_environment.html#sec:accessing_the_web_via_a_proxy).
+By default and unless if `useGradleProxySettings` is `ProxySetting.OFF`, the plugin will configure `npm` and `yarn` to get them use the proxy configuration defined in the [Gradle project configuration](https://docs.gradle.org/current/userguide/build_environment.html#sec:accessing_the_web_via_a_proxy).
 This is done by automatically setting the `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY`